Let's get technical: Diamond Information

 As you have learned in our Ethical Diamonds post, laboratory grown diamonds (also known as lab-created diamond or man-made diamond) are genuine diamonds!

-Certain gemstones are known as diamond simulants, such as cubiz zirconia and moissanite.
+Certain gemstones are known as diamond simulants, such as cubic zirconia and moissanite.
 Those gems do not share the same physical and chemical properties as diamonds, and are merely lookalikes.

 Lab grown diamonds have the same sparkle, the exact same optical, chemical and physical properties, and are made of the same material as mined diamonds: carbon.
 They are indistinguishable from natural diamonds, even under magnification.
 Their hardness and thermal conductibility is identical, and certain would even argue that lab grown diamonds are superior to mined diamonds because of their general lack of large inclusions and impurities.

 The only difference lies in the origin: they are diamonds produced in a highly controlled laboratory environment, as opposed to their natural counterparts which are the result of geological processes.

 There are two different methods to grow diamonds in a laboratory: the High-Pressure High-Temperature (HPHT) method, and the Chemical Vapor Deposition (CVD) method.
 The methods are different, but in both instances, a small diamond seed is placed in a highly controlled chamber where the diamond grows, atom by atom, recreating and accelerating the natural growth process.